C. M. G. Argwings-Kodhek: Political career

 Though national political parties were prohibited under the state of emergency proclaimed by the British, Argwings-Kodhek circumvented this ban in 1956 by establishing the Nairobi District African Congress.
 He was instrumental in the formation of the Kenya African National Union (KANU) in March 1960, and he won election to the colony's Legislative Council in the 1961 general election, serving on it until it replaced by the new Parliament of Kenya upon Kenya's independence in 1963.

 In the 1963 Kenyan general election, Argwings-Kodhek won election to the country's new House of Representatives as the representative for Gem Constituency.
 Appointed by Prime Minister Jomo Kenyatta as Assistant Minister for Defence, Argwings-Kodhek served in that office until he was promoted in 1966 to head the Ministry of Natural Resources.
 In 1968, he was named Minister of State for Foreign Affairs, serving in that office until his death in a car accident in January 1969.

+Legacy

+One of the main thoroughfares in western Nairobi, Argwings Kodhek Road, which begins in Upper Hill at Ralph Bunche Road and runs west to the Valley Arcade area, is named after Argwings-Kodhek.